 If an applicant is known to be vulnerable, every effort will be made to contact them, either by telephone or by contacting their relevant support agency.

 18. Cancelling Applications

-If a customer no longer wishes to remain on the housing register, they can cancel their application at any time by logging on to their account or writing to Bromford.
+If an applicant no longer wishes to remain on the housing register, they can cancel their application at any time by logging on to their account.

 We will only cancel the application when: